What does it do?

 - Save all content to your device or external cloud drive (Google Drive, Dropbox, iCloud).
 Does not connect to the WriterDuet servers.

-- Work online or offline in the browser app or desktop app.
+- Work online in the browser app or offline in the desktop app.

 Work in the Browser Version